MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_Classes.md

   root module.
 This makes the types available on module import.
 - The `hidden` and `static` keywords only apply to class members, not a class definition.

   Workaround: None.
+- PowerShell classes aren't safe to use in parallel execution across runspaces.
+  When you Invoke methods on a class, PowerShell marshalls the invocations back to the **Runspace** where the class was created, which can corrupt the state of the **Runspace** or cause a deadlock.

+  Workaround: None.